nbobtc/bitcoind-php/README.md

 [![Code Climate](https://img.shields.io/codeclimate/github/nbobtc/bitcoind-php.svg)](https://codeclimate.com/github/nbobtc/bitcoind-php) [![Code Climate](https://img.shields.io/codeclimate/coverage/github/nbobtc/bitcoind-php.svg)](https://codeclimate.com/github/nbobtc/bitcoind-php) [![SensioLabs Insight](https://img.shields.io/sensiolabs/i/c7af9182-f53b-4164-820d-46e7499252f3.svg)](https://insight.sensiolabs.com/projects/c7af9182-f53b-4164-820d-46e7499252f3)

-> NOTE: This is version 2.x of this project.
-There is a more stable version of
-> this on the 1.x branch.

 This project is used to interact with a headless bitcoin program called bitcoind.
 It also contains various utility classes for working with Bitcoin as a PHP Developer.